heytega/linkforest/README.md

 ### Features

-- A Homepage consisting of a profile image and links to various intended web plaforms as well as a 'contact' section.
+- A Homepage consisting of a profile image and links to various intended web plaforms as well as a 'Contact me' section.
 - A contact Page containing a Form to reach the Profile owner.
-- Few animation to improve user experience.
+- Few animations to improve user experience.

 ### Links